coderberry/cavneb.github.io-old/source/_posts/2013-04-22-angularjs-on-rails-4-part-1.markdown

 end
 ```

+Note that on lines 17-18, we strip out the episode number from the Railscast title.
+So "#412 Fast Rails Commands" would become "Fast Rails Commands".
+See [this Rubular](http://rubular.com/r/duWf3x2mSp) to see how I determined the RegExp pattern.

 Now if we were to go into our Rails console, we could trigger this import manually.
 Give it a shot!

     $ rails c